Geelong: Reconciliation in the Park

 “Treaty is our opportunity to tackle the racist legacies of invasion and create a better future together as equals.”

-The Assembly is preparing to commence actual negotiations with the Government about the statewide Treaty.
-It will also continue to support the various Traditional Owner groups to negotiate Treaties that reflect the aspirations and priorities in their areas.
+The Assembly has commenced negotiations with the State Government to create the statewide Treaty.
+It will also support the Traditional Owner groups to negotiate Treaties that reflect the aspirations and priorities on their Countries.

 Yoo-rrook Justice Commission - https://yoorrookjusticecommission.org.au/

-The Commission mandate is to reveal, record and analyse the systemic injustices experienced by the First Peoples of Victoria since colonisation.
+The Commission mandate was to reveal, record and analyse the systemic injustices experienced by the First Peoples of Victoria since colonisation.
+These are available online.

 Uluru Statement from the Heart - https://ulurustatement.org/ & https://fromtheheart.com.au/

-One Fire believe that our local activities are deeply interconnected with national reconciliation, or reckoning, progress.
+One Fire believes that our local activities are deeply interconnected with progress towards national reconciliation, or reckoning.

 Whilst the 2023 referendum to establish a First Nations Voice to Parliament enshrined in the Constitution was not successful, we continue to support the Statement’s intentions.